AFLplusplus/Website/content/docs/parallel_fuzzing.md

 To help with this problem, afl-fuzz offers a simple way to synchronize test cases on the fly.

-Note that afl++ has AFLfast's power schedules implemented.
+Note that AFL++ has AFLfast's power schedules implemented.
 It is therefore a good idea to use different power schedules if you run several instances in parallel.
 See [power_schedules.md](power_schedules.md)